heroiclabs/nakama-docs/docs/gameplay-matchmaker.md

 ## Advanced matchmaking

 In the example above, only the required user count was set.
-This is the most loose matchmaking request.
-Below, we'll look at more complex matchmaking requests and how they are represented in Nakama.
+This is the most loose matchmaking request that will select users randomly.
+Below we'll look at more complex matchmaking requests and how they are represented in Nakama.

-We'll use a popular car racing game as an example to demonstrate how matchmaking can be setup.
-In this game, a player can play as a cop or a racer, and has two different ranks based on whichever character they play.
+We'll use a popular car racing game as an example to demonstrate how matchmaking can be set up.
+In this game a player can play as a cop or a racer, and has two different ranks based on whichever character they play.
 The player can have a custom car with specific boosters which other players will need to know about.

 ### Using term filters